zhengcan/apisdk-rs/README.md

 - `TraceId`
     - set value of `X-Trace-ID` and/or `X-Span-ID`
 - `MockServer`
-    - mock the server response by using `serde_json::Value`
+    - mock the server response

 ### `send` macros